 Pellets are a small but important part of a rabbit’s diet.
 They offer vitamins and minerals that are missing from hay, vegetables, and fruit.
 Offer only pellets made specifically for rabbits, and follow the portion guide recommended by the manufacturer.

 Rabbits enjoy treats beyond fruit and veggies, and these can be used in training.
-Offer only healthy treats, such as Hey!Berries.
-Hey!Berries are more than 70% hay, and they stimulate both a rabbit’s mind and a rabbit’s taste buds.
+Offer only healthy treats.
 As with pellets, only offer treats in portions recommended by the manufacturer.
 You don’t want your rabbit to fill up on treats instead of the all-important hay.

 Your rabbit’s home needs a few basics.
 The home itself needs to be about four times the size of your rabbit and allow your Mini Lop to move freely, lie down, and stretch after the space is outfitted with bedding, a litter box, food and water dishes/bottles, a hideaway, and some toys.
 If you have a bonded pair, the cage needs to be larger.
 Choose the habitat that works best in your home.
 This could be an exercise pen, a large cage, a rabbit-proofed room, or some combination of these.